 (‘My experiences of the war between France and Germany’, Volume 2, Archibald Forbes, published 1871)

-I am proud to shout about what I do!
-Yes, I develop websites (and logos too, which is the next most frequently asked question), but, more importantly, I help my clients with what comes before logos and websites – clear, strategic thinking.
+I’m proud to shout about what I do!
+I help my clients with what comes before logos and websites – clear, strategic thinking.

 I’d love to hear how you think about marketing strategy in your organisation.